 Actor Albert Finney was a smash success portraying Arthur Seaton in the film adaptation of Saturday Night and Sunday Morning.
 It launched his career and helped bring Sillitoe to international notice.
 Broadly, the Kitchen Sink school and the new wave of artists, rockers, and filmmakers vented the frustrations and ambitions of those previously denied a voice.

 Ray Davies, the London-born composer and main vocalist of The Kinks was the thinking man’s rocker par excellence.
 He did his part to make sure his literary counterparts would be remembered.

 Sillitoe later wrote the well-received The Death of William Posters (1965), the first part of a fictional trilogy.
 It continued the themes introduced by his first two books.

 This book offers an interesting two-page reflection on beer from the angle of identikit housing estates and the anodyne pubs that served them.

-The anti-hero is Frank Dawley who at 27 gives up his factory job, leaves his family, and seeks a wayward path to more meaning than a sterile life as a wage-earner.
+The anti-hero is Frank Dawley who at 27 gives up his factory job, leaves his family, and seeks a wayward path to more meaning than life as a wage-earner.

 One of his plaints was having to cope with the “same brands of ales”.

-Yet Sillitoe was surely aware how the aura of wine and wine-merchant attached to the image of genteel life.
-Wine and Bacchus, too, are symbols of poetry, the highest literary calling.
+Yet, Sillitoe was surely aware how the aura of wine and wine-merchant attached to the image of civilized living.
+Wine and Bacchus are symbols, too, of poetry, the highest literary calling.

 In his way, Sillitoe was making the case for beer, for the right of the man of the suburbs and dingy pubs, and a writer who enjoys beer, to exercise discrimination – not to have one of life’s pleasures pre-determined for him.